-TT: How have your travels impacted you as a teacher and as a person?
+TT: How have your travels impacted you as a teacher, a fitness professional, and as a person?

 K: Overall, my travels make me a better teacher.
 Just last week in my AP Literature class, I was introducing students to Ernest Hemingway and was able to show them my travel photos of bull fights and Pamplona’s San Fermin festival.

 Besides enriching my lesson plans, I also think modeling an open-minded worldview and demonstrating passion for culture and learning impacts my students positively.
 Sharing these experiences and continuing to seek out new travel options keeps me interested and enthusiastic about teaching and learning.

 Travel has helped me relate to students and colleagues, and I’ve noticed it inspires me creatively.
 As a literature teacher, seeing the world encourages me to appreciate and better understand its people and their art.